 10th Decile Project to House High Need Homeless

-Social Innovation Fund (SIF) Grant Awarded to the Economic Roundtable Team, 2012-present
+Social Innovation Fund (SIF) Grant Awarded to the Economic Roundtable Team, 2012-2015

 All team members are using a “whatever it takes” approach to reach and retain the individual.
 The overall goal is to provide patient-centered health homes with fully integrated comprehensive health, mental health and substance use and housing treatment, with a seamless, no-wrong-door, non-linear, holistic, client-driven model that incorporates an ongoing array of opportunities to achieve overall health and wellbeing.
 The result is improved housing stability and health, and reduced use of emergency health services.